akkeris/buildshuttle/README.md

 *  `S3_BUCKET`, `S3_ACCESS_KEY`, `S3_SECRET_KEY`, `S3_LOCATION` - Amazon S3 service to use to store build sources.
 Note that during tests it uses a temporary folder on the file system to simulate storing and reading from S3 and therefore the S3 services are not required for tests.
 *  `EXTRA_BUILD_ARGS` - A json object where each key:value pair defines a new environment variable (ARG in docker) that is injected into the build.
 Note: sensitive information should not be injected should anyone have access to the resulting docker image.
 *  `MAXIMUM_PARALLEL_BUILDS` - The maximum amount of parallel builds, this defaults to 4.
+*  `DEBUG` - If set to any value it will print out information on requests received, stream build logs and other debugging information.

 ## Starting